-J&K: Gunbattle breaks out at Pulwama
+J&K: One terrorist killed; Gunbattle underway in Pulwama

-Srinagar, Dec 28: A gunbattle has broken out between the security forces and the terrosists in Jammu and Kashmir's Pulwama region, said reports.
+Srinagar, Dec 28: A gunbattle has broken out between the security forces and the terrorists in Jammu and Kashmir's Pulwama region.
+One terrorist has been killed in the encounter, said reports.

 The area has been cordoned off.
+It is not yet known how many terrorists are holed up.
+The gunbattle is under way in Renzipora area Pulwama district.

 Also Read | Jammu and Kashmir: 6 militants killed in Pulwama encounter